-If the descaling process is interrupted (for example, due to a power failure or because the appliance has been switched off), you are prompted to rinse the appliance twice after it is switched back on.
-The appliance cannot be used until the second rinsing cycle has come to an end.
+If descaling is interrupted (e.g. due to a power failure or because the appliance is switched off), you will be prompted to rinse the appliance twice when you switch it back on.
+The appliance cannot be used until the second rinsing cycle has finished.

 The frequency with which the appliance must be descaled depends on the hardness of the water used.
-When only five more steam-assisted operations are possible, or fewer, the appliance reminds you to descale it with a message on the display.
+When only another five or fewer steam-assisted operations are possible, the appliance reminds you to descale it with a message on the display.
 The number of remaining operations is displayed after the appliance is switched on.
 You can therefore prepare for the descaling in good time.